Search for usages

 If necessary, you can disable the automatic highlighting.

-When automatic highlighting is disabled, and you want to highlight usages of a symbol in the current file, select this symbol and press Ctrl+Shift+F7.
+When automatic highlighting is disabled, and you want to highlight usages of a symbol in the current file, select this symbol and press Control+Shift+F7.
 This will highlight all usages of the symbol in the current file.

 Change the background color of the highlighted usages